 SunPower is well-known for its extensive warranty offerings; the company and its endorsed installers provide bumper-to-bumper warranty coverage for 25 years, including covering any labor and shipping costs associated with replacing their solar panels.

 Panasonic’s endorsements are split into three different tiers: Authorized, Premium, and Elite.
-A big advantage to working with a Panasonic endorsed installers is their TripleGuard extended warranty offering: when you install Panasonic solar panels with an Authorized or Premium installer, Panasonic provides their own labor warranty of 25 years and covers any necessary shipping costs for replacement parts during that time.
+A big advantage to working with a Panasonic endorsed installers is their TripleGuard extended warranty offering: when you install Panasonic solar panels with an endorsed installer, Panasonic provides their own labor warranty of 25 years and covers any necessary shipping costs for replacement parts during that time.
 This is an added bonus to any product and performance warranty already offered by both Panasonic and the solar installation company.

 LG endorses a number of installers to sell and install their solar panels.
 These installers are collectively known as the LG PRO network.
 LG PRO solar installers are classified into three separate tiers: Silver, Gold, and Platinum.

 Similarly to Panasonic, one of the biggest benefits of working with an LG PRO installer is the warranty offering: if you install with an LG PRO, they provide a labor warranty of 25 years.
 They’ll also pay installers up to $450 for any labor necessary for repairs or replacements.